mistressAlisi/ply/setup/SETUP.md

 </p>
 <h3 align="center">--If you are creating a new database--</h3>
 <p>
-Once the database is created; the script will automatically execute migrations and then run the SQL installation procedure to install SQL routines to the database.
+Once the database is created in postgres; the script will automatically execute migrations and then run the SQL installation procedure to install SQL routines to the database.
 Afterwards, please follow the prompts to create a superuser, install timezones, templates, dynapages, and other database initialisation routines.
 Finally, the script will ask you to create a community as detailed in the main README.md: at the very least; you must have one community for the application to function.
 </p>